tgross/blog.0x74696d.com/_posts/2015-03-16-analytics-on-the-cheap.md

 );
 ```

 Note the two weird bits.
 The `left_margin` field lets us cut off everything we see left of the first delimiter in the log line, and the `right_margin` does the same at the end.
 That's why we started our querystring parameter with a pipe earlier.
 We don't have a lot of control over the logging format that S3 uses, so this should give us a guarantee that we know where the start and end of our data are.
-Obviously this will break big-time if you allow unvalidated GETs to the S3 key you're using for logging.
+Obviously this will break big-time if you allow unvalidated GETs to the S3 key you're using for logging because any asshole on the web can come along and stuff evil in there.

 Now we can load in the raw S3 logs: